msbx5420-class/msbx5420-class.github.io/project.md

 * Our S3 bucket on cluster is `s3://msbx5420-spr21`

 * HDFS storage is limited in the cluster, so if HDFS is not available, upload your file to S3 bucket, which is similar

+* Also data stored in S3 can be shared across clusters, so if you use both clusters, S3 can be more convenient

 * To check files and copy files to S3 bucket, you can use the following commands (make sure you have created your team directory on master node)